How to Grow Sprouts for Your Flock in a Mason Jar

 - After your sprouts are fully grown, feed your chickens their special treat.

-If you want to continually have sprouts for your chickens, start a second jar 2 or 3 days after you start the first jar.
+If you want to continually have sprouts for your flock, start a second jar 2 or 3 days after you start the first jar.
 This way, as one jar is emptied, you can start a new batch and you will always have sprouts ready.